-Plastering walls, replacing thatched roofs, and/or repeatedly spraying houses with insecticides that have long-lasting effects can help reduce the number of kissing bugs and thus help control spread of the infection.
+Plastering walls, replacing thatched roofs, and/or repeatedly spraying houses with insecticides that have long-lasting effects can help reduce the number of kissing bugs and thus help control spread of Chagas disease.

 Rarely, travelers to areas where the infection occurs become infected.
 Not sleeping in adobe houses or, if sleeping in such houses, using bed nets can help travelers avoid infection.

-Blood and organ donors are screened in many affected areas and in the United States to prevent the infection from being spread through blood transfusions or organ transplants.
+Blood and organ donors are screened in many affected countries, including the United States, to prevent the infection from being spread through infected blood transfusions or organ transplants.

-Once chronic infection causes problems, drugs are not helpful.
+Once chronic infection causes heart or digestive problems, antiparasitic drugs are not helpful.
 Problems are treated as needed: